As the 2026 filing season opens there are a few key issues taxpayers should consider.

 and businesses, except for Trust and Estates, can utilize electronic withdrawal

-by including bank information with the return being filed, IRS Direct pay (https://www.irs.gov/payments/direct-pay-with-bank-account),
+by including bank information with the return being filed, IRS Direct Pay (https://www.irs.gov/payments/direct-pay-with-bank-account),

 or EFTPS for payments over $10 million.

-deposit or IRS Direct Pay.
+deposit, and IRS Direct Pay.
 For a Trust

-banking institution to make a wire to the IRS or use EFTPS.
+and Estate to pay electronically the trustee should make arrangements with their banking institution to initiate a FedWire or use EFTPS.
 Wiring funds can be costly and EFTPS requires

-As we head into the 2026 filing season we recommend
+As we head into the 2026 filing season we recommend taxpayers prepare for the upcoming changes in USPS and electronic payments.

-service in advance of the deadlines and when needed get a manual postmark from
+- Plan to get to the postal service in advance of the deadlines and request a manual postmark when needed.